 On the face of it, in the most superficial manner imaginable, agenting picture books is no different from agenting novels.
 A manuscript comes in, the agent tweaks it a little or a lot, the author revises, the final manuscript is submitted to editors at various houses, and soon—one hopes!— it is purchased and published.
 But to leave the comparison at that—to say that agenting the two things is not much of a different experience for the agent—would be somewhat irresponsible.
 Like saying since a primate and a whale are both mammals, they're basically the same.
 Picture books and novels are different, obviously, most notably in terms of process, and that's what I'm going to talk about today.

 1. About Picture Books and Picture Book Writing

 I should start by stating unequivocally that I love picture books.
 Love them.
-Of the four agents at Upstart Crow, I am the only one who even considers picture book manuscripts.
-I squander my spare cash buying picture books I love despite not having children.
-I read them over and over again to see how they’re structured.
-I spend hours grazing at local bookstores while parents give me the hairy eye wondering what’s up with the strange single male who is reading picture books to himself and chortling.
+I squander my spare cash buying picture books I love.
+I read them over and over again to see how they're structured.
+I spend hours grazing at local bookstores while parents give me the hairy eye wondering what's up with the strange single male who is reading picture books to himself and chortling.